 As in the PPLive case, MAC clauses will sometimes contain an obligation to "enter into a period of good faith negotiations" with a view to adjusting certain aspects of the contract.
 The Premier League argued that this provision could not be enforceable on the basis that it was merely an "agreement to agree".
 However, whilst not directly relevant to the outcome of the case and therefore obiter, Mr Justice Fraser rejected this argument.
 His view was that an obligation to negotiate in good faith cannot simply be ignored – it will generally be enforceable such that at least some form of negotiation should take place (and a degree of good faith may need to be demonstrated).

 How can Travers Smith help?

-The Commercial, IP & Technology team at Travers Smith has considerable expertise and experience in drafting and negotiating the full range of commercial contracts, including material adverse change clauses.
+The Technology & Commercial Transactions team at Travers Smith has considerable expertise and experience in drafting and negotiating the full range of commercial contracts, including material adverse change clauses.
 Please feel free to get in touch.

-For further updates, follow our Commercial, IP & Technology team on LinkedIn.
+For further updates, follow our Technology & Commercial Transactions on LinkedIn.